Police

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-You must sign up to the online portal, fill in the required information, upload supporting documents and pay the necessary fees before Cameroonian authorities will process it.
+You must sign up to the online portal, complete the required information, upload supporting documents and pay the necessary fees before Cameroonian authorities will process it.

 Applicants travelling from countries without a Cameroonian Embassy or High Commission will be issued an online visa authorisation with a QR code.
 You must bring a printed copy of this authorisation and original copies of all supporting documents with you.
 A visa sticker will be issued in your passport only after border control checks these on arrival.

 Entry and exit conditions can change at short notice.
-Contact the nearest High Commission of the Republic of Cameroon for the latest details or visit the Centre for the Coordination of Public Health Emergency's website (in French).
+Contact the nearest High Commission of the Republic of Cameroon for the latest details and visit the Centre for the Coordination of Public Health Emergency's website (in French) for the latest health measures in place for entry into Cameroon.

 Flight availability may change rapidly due to travel disruptions.
 Access via Cameroon's land and sea borders remains restricted.